-Mac OS X v10.5: Renaming or saving after using "Apply to enclosed items" on a Home folder
+Mac OS X v10.5 or 10.6: Renaming or saving after using "Apply to enclosed items" on a home folder

-- Messages may appear when attempting to save files: "(Name) could not be removed because you do not have appropriate access privileges.
-You do not have appropriate access privileges to save file '(name)' in folder '(name)'."
+- Alert messages may appear when attempting to save files like, "(filename) could not be removed because you do not have appropriate access privileges.
+You do not have appropriate access privileges to save file (name) in folder (name)."

 - Log in as the affected user account.

 Note: The character after "-RN" is a tilde (~).
 If the affected user has no account password, using sudo will not work.

 - Next restart the computer using your Leopard or Snow Leopard installation DVD (insert the disc, restart, then hold the C key as the computer starts up).

 - Choose Reset Password from the Utilities menu in the Installer.

 - Select your startup drive in the window that appears.

 - Select the affected user from the user account pop-up menu.

 - Click the Reset button in the "Reset Home Directory Permissions and ACLs" section.